qpn6ph9q/ashesofcreation.wiki.bot/CLONING.md

 # Create a bot user on Discord

 - Visit Discord's [bot portal](https://discordapp.com/developers/applications/).
-- Create a new application and record the **CLIENTID** number for later use.
+- Create a new application and record the **APPLICATIONID** number for later use.
 - Create a bot for that application and record the **TOKEN** for later use.

 # Install the ashesofcreation.wiki bot on your server